slint-ui/slint/docs/reference/src/language/builtins/elements.md

 interacting with `TouchArea` elements:

 1. If the `Flickable`'s `interactive` property is `false`, all events are forwarded to elements underneath.
-2. Any wheel events are interpreted as attempt of the user to scroll.
-3. If a press event is received where the event's coordinates interact with a `TouchArea`, the event is stored and any subsequent move and release events are handled as follows:
+2. If a press event is received where the event's coordinates interact with a `TouchArea`, the event is stored and any subsequent move and release events are handled as follows:
    1. If 100ms elapse without any events, the stored press event is delivered to the `TouchArea`.
    2. If a release event is received before 100ms have elapsed, the stored press event as well as the